• Skip to main content

 finished recipe served over polenta and charred corn in a bowl

-How do I know when scallops are cooked?
+How do you know when scallops are done?

 Print